Easy Raspberry Chia Jam Recipe

 5 from 2 votes

 If you love jam on toast but not all the added sugar found in store-bought jam, try this raspberry chia jam instead.
-This simple recipe blows traditional jam out of the water with fresh berries, chia seeds, and no added sugar that gives you a delicious homemade jam in a nutritious way.
+This simple recipe blows traditional jam out of the water with fresh berries, chia seeds, and no refined sugar, which gives you a delicious homemade jam in a nutritious way.
 Packed with healthy fats and a splendid gelatinous texture, you’ll want to smear it on everything you eat!

 Why You’ll Love This Recipe